IgorMarques/evaluation_test_for_candidates/README.md

   You need to be able to generate the following reports using an API endpoint:

-    1. Percentage of infected users.
+    1. Percentage of infected survivors.
-    1. Percentage of non-infected users.
+    1. Percentage of non-infected survivors.
-    3. Average quantity of each kind of resource by user (e.g. 5 waters per user)
+    3. Average quantity of each kind of resource by survivor (e.g. 5 waters per user)
-    4. Points lost because of infected users.
+    4. Points lost because of infected survivor.

 ---------------------------------------